MicrosoftDocs/azure-docs/articles/defender-for-iot/how-to-install-software.md

 If you choose not to deploy a secondary NIC, all of the features will be available through the primary NIC.

-If you have already configured your on-premises management console and would like to add a second NIC on your on-premises management console you can by using the following steps:
+If you have already configured your on-premises management console and would like to add a second NIC on your on-premises management console, you can by using the following steps:

 1. Use the network reconfigure command:
     ```bash